Prevole/probedock-ci/README.md

     ```

     In fact, the `/data` can be placed anywhere on the file system and you will have to configure it during the setup of
     an environment for Probe Dock.
-This setup has to be done in Jenkins job `CreateOrUpdateEnvironment`.

 3. Make sure the folder `/jenkins` has the correct rights.